johnbpetersen/daydreams-agent-examples/readme.md

 ### Trade Command Example:

-@GMX-Trading-Agent buy 0.77 USDC for WETH with 1% slippage
+@GMX-Trading-Agent swap $1 usdc for weth

 The bot will respond with trade details, ask for confirmation, and then execute the trade with an Arbiscan confirmation link.